microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/driveprotectionunit.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a protection unit associated with OneDrive for Business.
+Represents a protection unit associated with a OneDrive for Business protection policy.

 Inherits from [protectionUnitBase](../resources/protectionunitbase.md).